 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Despite the development of atypical antipsychotic drugs, parkinsonism is still a common problem among patients treated with these drugs as well as with antiemetics.
-Because drug-induced parkinsonism (DIP) frequently produces disability in the elderly, it is a more significant problem than tardive syndromes, due to the increased risk of falls and institutionalization.
+Despite the development of atypical antipsychotic drugs, parkinsonism is still a common problem among patients treated with these drugs as well as with dopamine receptor blocking antiemetics.
+Because drug-induced parkinsonism frequently produces disability in the elderly, it is a more significant problem than tardive syndromes due to the increased risk of falls and institutionalization.
 It is often underrecognized.
 Despite the FDA’s concern about increased mortality with these drugs, carried in a “black box warning,” these drugs are widely used in the elderly, particularly in nursing homes.
-Aripiprazole is one of the most commonly prescribed drug in the United States, and other neuroleptics are increasingly used in treating major depression and depression in bipolar disorder.
+Aripiprazole is one of the most commonly prescribed drugs in the United States, and other neuroleptics are increasingly used in treating major depression and depression in bipolar disorder.
 Distinguishing purely drug-induced parkinsonism from idiopathic Parkinson disease is often clinically impossible.
 In this article, the author discusses phenomenology, pathophysiology, diagnosis, and treatment.

 • Parkinsonism is a common side effect of all the atypical antipsychotic drugs except quetiapine and clozapine, certain calcium channel blockers, tetrabenazine, and its derivative vesicular monoamine transporter type 2 (VMAT2) blockers.
 It may also be seen with valproic acid, lithium, and amiodarone.

 • Although most drugs causing parkinsonism do so in a dose-related manner, there is an enormous variation in individual susceptibility, so even very small doses may cause parkinsonism.